diBernardoGroup/Network-model-of-the-COVID-19/README.md

 OUTPUT:
 1. Where           (Point where the parameter change happened)
-2. Change          (Boolean adivising a change in parameters)
+2. Change          (Boolean advising a change in parameters)

 Least_Squares_id
-Runs the constrainde Least square identification (linear part)
+Runs the constrained Least square identification (linear part)

 INPUT: